Starcraft 2 Commentary No. 169 (T)ballerscuba vs. (P)Zoogtar – Starcraft PS4

 Starcraft Buildings – Pylon

-The Pylon is the supply and the primary source of the Psionic Matrix power field.
+The Pylon is the supply building and the primary source of the Psionic Matrix power field.
 After warping in, the Pylon is surrounded by a circular field of the Psionic Matrix, providing power to nearby structures and enabling units to warp in on demand from Warp Gates within a radius of 6.5.
 Each Pylon also provides 8 Psi supply points.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►